-Metroid chronicles the adventures of Samus Aran, a space bounty hunter who scours the universe looking for Space Pirates in order to prevent them from harnessing the power of parasitic creatures known as Metroids.
+The series chronicles the adventures of Samus Aran, a bounty hunter who scours the universe looking for Space Pirates looking to harness the power of parasitic creatures.

 Table of ContentsShow